 A Harvest of H.O.P.E.

-story by Melissa Blair
+By Melissa Blair

 Diana and Saul Padilla are instilling H.O.P.E. in their south Texas community of Harlingen.
 The Padillas are purchasing property for H.O.P.E. for Small Farming Sustainability, which stands for holistic practices, outreach, practical training, and education, for a community garden.